Introduce yourself. What is your name and where are you from?

 Could you describe any good experiences here in the department?

-Although my time here as been full of almost all good experiences there will always be times that made this time special.
-A lot of these moments happened in the studio hours, when all the people in the class would be working on our projects and were able to bond and form relationships that would otherwise never had taken place.
+Although my time here has been full of almost all good experiences there will always be times that made this time special.
+A lot of these moments happened during the studio hours when all the people in the class would be working on our projects and were able to bond and form relationships that would otherwise never have taken place.